MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 Subscription: Finance Department Subscription (00000000-0000-0000-0000-000000000000)

 [Announcements]
 With the new Azure CLI login experience, you can select the subscription you want to use more easily.
 Learn more about it and its configuration at https://go.microsoft.com/fwlink/?linkid=2271236

 If you encounter any problem, please open an issue at https://aka.ms/azclibug
 ```

 The next time you login, the previously selected tenant and subscription is marked as the default
-with an asterisk (`*`) next to its number and highlighted in a cyan blue color.
-This allows you to
+with an asterisk (`*`) next to its number.
+This allows you to press <kbd>Enter</kbd> to select the
-press <kbd>Enter</kbd> to select the default or type a number to select a different tenant and
+default subscription.
+You can always type a different number to set a new default subscription.
-subscription.

 Commands run against the selected subscription by default.
-To change your active subscription, use the
+To change your active subscription, use
-`az account set`.
-For more information, see
-[How to manage Azure subscriptions with the Azure CLI][./manage-azure-subscriptions-azure-cli.md].
+the `az account set`.
+For more information, see [How to manage Azure subscriptions with the Azure CLI](./manage-azure-subscriptions-azure-cli.md).

 Here are some feature guidelines to keep in mind: